Helpline

 Learn how to file an appeal with your health plan after being wrongfully denied coverage for addiction treatment services, send a complaint directly to state enforcement officials, access step-by-step appeals guidance, find a comprehensive listing of state and federal regulators who can help with your appeal, and review FAQs and other information to help advance the appeal.

-Visit The Kennedy Forum’s Parity Registry Now
+Visit The Kennedy Forum’s appeals guide

 I’ve been denied coverage for my child’s substance use disorder treatment.
 Am I allowed to appeal?